Located on the second floor.

 Our purpose is to care for the spiritual and faith based needs of families and patients, as well as employees and volunteers, while they cope with the emotional and spiritual impact of illness, injury, or crises.
 Call (716) 323-1540.

-For more information on Spiritual Care and a list of the availability and services offered at Oishei Children’s Hospital please click here.
+See Spiritual Care for a list of the availability and services offered at Oishei Children’s Hospital.

 Patient and Family Centered Care